Dorischisom/OIBSIP_DataAnalytics_Task03/README.md

 ### Result:

-- Average Precision (AUPRC): 0.8227.
-An AUPRC of 0.82 is considered good for such an imbalanced dataset, demonstrating the model's solid capability in distinguishing the rare fraud class from the majority legitimate class.
+- **Average Precision (AUPRC): 0.8227.** **An AUPRC of 0.82** is considered good for such an imbalanced dataset, demonstrating the model's solid capability in distinguishing the rare fraud class from the majority legitimate class.
 A score closer to 1.0 would indicate a nearly perfect model.

 ## Conclusion
 This analysis successfully demonstrates a complete machine learning pipeline for credit card fraud detection.
 The Random Forest Classifier proved effective, achieving a respectable AUPRC of 0.82.
 While the model shows high precision in its fraud predictions, there remains an opportunity to enhance its recall to minimize undetected fraudulent transactions.

+Check Full Analysis in the `Fraud Detection Analysis.ipynb` file